 Learn the pros and cons of wood decking alternatives here.

 What was once considered a summer season bonus space or a special feature reserved for those living in warm, dry climates is now a highly sought after outdoor living space.
-Outdoor kitchens simply make sense, and ensuring your outdoor kitchen meets your needs and taste is easily achieved.
+This is because outdoor kitchens simply make sense, and ensuring your outdoor kitchen meets your needs and taste is easily achieved.

 Outdoor kitchen configurations are almost limitless whether designing from scratch, like the Canadian residence above, or modifying one of Riverbend’s design concepts.
 A splendid example of the latter is the Bar Harbor.

-The Bar Harbor is a home design concept for those who truly appreciate the outdoors.
+For those who truly appreciate the outdoors, the Bar Harbor is an ideal home design concept.
 In addition to its private patios, an outdoor kitchen is an important element of its floor plan.
 The Bar Harbor’s outdoor kitchen smoothly incorporates room for dining because it is located just off the indoor kitchen.
 The design of both the indoor and outdoor kitchens allows an easy way for you and your guests to spend time outdoors.

 Request a personalized cost to build your Bar Harbor here.

 Fire pits and outdoor fireplaces are almost intrinsically linked with timber frame homes.
 Over the years, however, what constitutes these outdoor features has changed.
-Nowadays, you are just as likely to build a traditional style fire pit as you are to build a contemporary style outdoor fireplace.
+As a result, nowadays, you are just as likely to build a traditional style fire pit as you are to build a contemporary style outdoor fireplace.

 Why design a fire pit or fireplace into your outdoor living space?
-First, they are easily incorporated into any home style and home site.
-Second, they frequently serve as multi-season outdoor spaces, presenting a near universal appeal.
+To begin with, they are easily incorporated into any home style and home site.
+Additionally, they frequently serve as multi-season outdoor spaces, presenting a near universal appeal.
 As an example of the latter, the Alberta fire pit below offers year-round opportunities for a variety of gatherings.

 Many an outdoor living space is nestled under extended roof overhangs.
 This is because extended roof overhangs allow homeowners and guests to enjoy outdoor living for many more months of the year.
-The Colorado residence shown below uses a well-designed extended roof overhang to create a spacious covered porch.
+The Colorado residence shown here, for example, uses a well-designed extended roof overhang to create a spacious covered porch.
 This architectural element provides the home owners with more than summertime use.

 In addition to their practicality, extended roof overhangs lend architectural interest to your timber frame home.
 They also help protect your timbers, windows, and doors.
 They even contribute to your home’s energy efficiency.

 In certain regions of North America, a screened in porch is a necessity.
-Some homeowners feel that a screened in porch is the epitome of outdoor living, because these spaces bring the outdoors inside– but without debris and pests.
+This is because some homeowners feel that a screened in porch is the epitome of outdoor living.
+Why?
+Because these spaces bring the outdoors inside– but without debris and pests.
 Further, if you enjoy the fragrance of flowers or the sound of birds and other wildlife, a screened in porch makes it possible.
 Additionally, if not included in your home’s original design, screened porch spaces are easily added to your timber frame home

-Whether it is a spacious patio oriented for entertaining, a fully-equipped outdoor kitchen, or a cozy fire pit area, your outdoor living spaces enhance the charm of your timber frame home– and reflect your style.
+Whether it is a spacious patio oriented for entertaining, a fully-equipped outdoor kitchen, or a cozy fire pit area, your outdoor living spaces are important because they enhance the charm of your timber frame home– and reflect your style.

 Is it time for your Riverbend client representative to visit your site?
 Tap here.